craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

     :align: center
     :width: 100%

-For more information on how to use the Token Management tool, see :ref:`newIa-cli-access-to-crafter-studio`.
+For more information on how to use the Token Management tool, see :ref:`cli-access-to-crafter-studio`.

 -------
 Account